On its own stage across the Atlantic from the US Fed, the ECB (European Central Bank) has had its own quantitative easing program.

 The most important indicators for this week are the US consumer price index and US retail sales.

 India’s services PMI stood at 51.5 in March 2017, compared to 50.3 in February 2017, meeting market expectations.

 Japan’s manufacturing PMI stood at 52.9 in March 2017, compared to 51.3 in February 2017, meeting market expectations.

 The final UK Services PMI stood at 55 in March 2017 compared to 53.3 in February.
 The PMI figure was above market expectations of 53.5.

 Caixin China’s services PMI (purchasing managers’ index) stood at 52.2 in March 2017 compared to 52.6 in February.

-According to data provided by Markit Economics, the final Markit France services PMI (purchasing managers’ index) stood at 56.4 in February 2017 compared to 54.1 in January.
+The final Eurozone services PMI (purchasing managers’ index) stood at 56 in March 2017 compared to 55.5 in the previous month.

 The final Markit France services PMI stood at 57.5 in March 2017 compared to 56.4 in February.
 This was below than the initial estimate of 58.5.

 The March US services PMI report indicates softness in the US business environment.
 The PMI stood at 52.8 in March compared to 53.8 in February 2017.

 The final Markit Germany services PMI (purchasing managers’ index) stood at 55.6 in March 2017 compared to 54.4 in February 2017.